 14) How did you develop your skills and knowledge?

-Most of the organisations want employees who believe in continuous development.
+Most of the organizations want employees who believe in continuous development.
 Here you would be able to understand whether the candidate was depending on company for growth or did it on their own.

 Most of the companies make special plans for the growth or improvement of its employees.
 Its way to know whether candidate is in pursuit of knowledge and improvement within oneself.